A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Proofs

-We must show that the assumptions of \cite[Theorem 3.3]{crisan2022poisson} hold.
-Assumption A1 from \cite{crisan2022poisson} is implied by Assumption \ref{ass:growthcoeffs} here and the fact we have constant diffusion in \eqref{eq:theta_update}-\eqref{latent_update}.
-We note that we need less regularity here also because of the constant diffusion -- this will be addressed below.
+{ To show Proposition \ref{thm3.3} \ref{propsecondversion}, we must again show that the assumptions of \cite[Theorem 3.3]{crisan2022poisson} hold, with some simplifications due to constant diffusion.
+Assumption A1 from \cite{crisan2022poisson} is implied by \ref{assgenthm1_simple}, \ref{assgenthm2_simple}, and the fact we have constant diffusion.
+We note that we require less regularity on the drift coefficients here because of the constant diffusion -- this will be addressed below.
+Eq (29) and eq (30) from \cite[Assumption A2]{crisan2022poisson} hold since we have constant diffusion.
+Assumption A3 and Assumption A4 from \cite{crisan2022poisson} are true by \ref{assgenthm4}.
+Eq (46) of \cite[Theorem 3.3]{crisan2022poisson} holds because of \eqref{eqn:2dersimple}, so it is sufficient to show that since we have constant diffusion in both variables, we only need semigroup derivative estimates up to order two for the frozen semigroup (i.e. \cite[eq (59)]{crisan2022poisson} for $k=2$).
+To see this, we point to \cite[eq (59)]{crisan2022poisson}.
+In the constant diffusion case here,

-Eq (29) from \cite[Assumption A2]{crisan2022poisson} holds since we have constant diffusion in \eqref{latent_update}.
-Eq (30) from \cite[Assumption A2]{crisan2022poisson} holds since we have constant diffusion in \eqref{eq:theta_update}.
-We note that the ellipticity condition we have on \eqref{eq:theta_update} is not independent of $\beta$.
-However, we point out that while one might expect this to lead to \eqref{eqn:uitAveraging} not being uniform in $\beta$, the ellipticity of the SP is only needed in \cite{crisan2022poisson} to produce the averaged semigroup derivative estimates (i.e for Proposition 7.2).
-We obtain these otherwise, see the proof of Lemma \ref{lem:avgderest}, and so do not need this ellipticity to be uniform in $\beta$ to produce a bound independent of $\beta$.